China may solve chip shortage with its war on Bitcoin

 One of the biggest problems with technology in recent months is due to one of its smallest components: the chips.
 After months of shortages, the effects have extended beyond the difficulty of buying an Xbox Series X or a PlayStation 5.
 Automotive companies are hit the hardest, and even household appliances could start to have supply problems.

-At the beginning of this year, companies expected supply chains to be ready and products to be back on shelves more consistently in summer, but we are already in July it is about to end and it seems that there is no end in sight.
+At the beginning of this year, companies expected supply chains to be ready and products to be back on shelves more consistently in summer, But we are already in July and it seems that there is no end in sight.
 And with the upcoming series of big tech launches and the holiday shopping season, hopefully things get worse before they get better.

 How China and its war on cryptocurrencies can solve a global technology crisis REUTERS / Stephen Lam

-Cryptocurrency miners get the chips before anyone else with the help of online bots.
+Cryptocurrency miners get their hands on the chips before anyone else with the help of online bots.
 GPUs allow them to crack cryptographic codes and mine cryptocurrencies and thus earn a huge amount of money.
-However, China’s decision to fight cryptocurrencies may see this entire huge global chip shortage problem start to be solved... right now.
+However, China’s decision to fight cryptocurrencies may cause this huge global chip shortage problem to begin to be solved … right away.

-Graphics processor prices in China have plummeted after mining crackdown, the ownership and trading of cryptocurrencies in the country.
+The prices of graphics processors in China have plummeted after the crackdown on mining, the ownership and trading of cryptocurrencies in the country.
 The decline in demand for chips, and therefore in price, is the direct result of Beijing practically banning digital money, according to the South China Morning Post.

 Read more

-China’s rulers frown on coins like Bitcoin and Ethereumas they say they have no inherent value and can be manipulated, which makes them a bad investment.
+The rulers of China do not look favorably on coins like the bitcoin and the ethereumas they say they have no inherent value and can be manipulated, which makes them a bad investment.
 And now that mining is frowned upon – or outright banned in Sichuan, Inner Mongolia and Xinjiang – there is less demand for numerical computing hardware, driving prices down.
 We imagine that mining farms are also selling their equipment.
 Interestingly, the value of Bitcoin and the band has been affected by the edict from China.

 This is good news for gamers and PC makers. looking for parts.
 Recently, Nvidia announced that it had reduced the cryptocurrency mining capacity on its latest GeForce RTX GPUs in an effort to scare away miners, after gamers complained that they had to compete with miners for graphics chips.